thephpleague/uri/README.md

 `League\Url` is a Immutable Value Object:

-Using the following setter methods you can set/modify each URL component independently but the methods return a clone of the modified object.
+Using the following setter methods you can set each URL component independently but the methods return a clone of the modified object.
 This mean you can use chaining without modifying the original url.

 * `League\Url\Url::setScheme($data)`
 * `League\Url\Url::setUser($data)`